 Our primary aims are to:

 - Predict who will respond best to treatment

 - Develop new and innovative interventions

 The BHP collects patient data via daily computerized self-report instruments and a one-time clinician-administered diagnostic interview.
 Together, these data are used to inform individualized case conceptualization and treatment planning.
-Patients may also consent for their data to be de-identified and analyzed for research purposes and may participate in research studies involving computerized, fMRI, or EEG tasks.
+Patients may also consent for their clinical data to be de-identified and analyzed for research purposes and may participate in research studies involving computerized, fMRI, or EEG tasks.

 The BHP provides research training and mentorship to many types of trainees, including clinical psychology post-doctoral fellows, pre-doctoral interns, practicum students, undergraduate student visitors, and BHP counselors.
 BHP trainees are involved in the entire research process and regularly present their work in poster presentations, symposia, and peer-reviewed manuscripts.